-- 4.8.5 The most recent Green Flag Award winners were announced in July 2019.
-The Borough has a total of five open spaces managed to a green flag standard.
-This includes: - Itchen Valley Country Park (managed by Eastleigh Borough Council) - Botley High Street Recreation Ground - River Hamble Country Park - Albert Road Cemetery & War Memorial Garden, Hedge End

-- Royal Victoria Country Park - 4.8.6 Further details of Green Flag Award winners can be found at www.greenflagaward.org.uk
+- 4.8.6 The most recent Green Flag Award winners were announced in October 2020.
+The Borough has a total of four open spaces managed to a green flag standard.
+This includes: - Itchen Valley Country Park (managed by Eastleigh Borough Council) - Botley High Street Recreation Ground - Albert Road Cemetery & War Memorial Garden, Hedge End - Royal Victoria Country Park - 4.8.7 The County Council did not submit River Hamble Country Park for a Green Flag Award in 2020 due to development works taking place.
+Further details of Green Flag Award winners can be found at www.greenflagaward.org.uk

-- 4.8.7 The Eastleigh Borough Open Space Needs Assessment 2017 was published in February 2017.
+- 4.8.8 The Eastleigh Borough Open Space Needs Assessment 2017 was published in February 2017.
 It provides an accurate baseline of the existing open space resource in Eastleigh Borough with an aim to provide a sound and robust evidence base of needs and deficiencies in open space in order to inform policies within the submitted Local Plan (2016-2036).
-A Playing Pitch Strategy for the Borough has also been prepared and was published in March 2017. - 4.8.8 The Eastleigh Borough Open Space Needs Assessment 2017 concludes that the current provision of open space in Eastleigh Borough generally meets or exceeds national standards.
+A Playing Pitch Strategy for the Borough has also been prepared and was published in March 2017. - 4.8.9 The Eastleigh Borough Open Space Needs Assessment 2017 concludes that the current provision of open space in Eastleigh Borough generally meets or exceeds national standards.
 However some deficiencies are identified in parts of the Borough and a range of delivery mechanisms are recommended, including developer contributions, partnership approaches and innovative funding mechanisms.